d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 ## Hyperband

-While successive halving can greatly improve upon random search, the choice of $r_{min}$ can be critical for good performance.
+While SH can greatly improve upon random search, the choice of $r_{min}$ can have a large impact on the performance.
 If $r_{min}$ is too small, validation errors at the lowest rung may be determined more by initial random weights than by the hyperparameters, and even the best configurations may be filtered out at random.
 If $r_{min}$ is too large on the other hand, the benefits of early stopping may be greatly diminished.

-Hyperband :cite:`li-iclr17` is an extension of successive halving (SH) which mitigates the risk of setting
+Hyperband :cite:`li-iclr17` is an extension of SH that mitigates the risk of setting
 $r_{min}$ too small.
 Recall that SH defines $K + 1$ rung levels $\mathcal{R} =
 \{ r_{min}, r_{min}\eta, \dots, r_{max} \}$.
 Hyperband runs SH as a subroutine, based on
 brackets $\mathcal{R}_b = \{ r_{min}\eta^b, r_{min}\eta^{b+1},\dots, r_{max}\}$, $b=0,